AlphaKretin/ygo-data/README.md

 -   `transOpts` will control translations of various game terms in different languages.
 Its value should be another language-keyed object, and language value should be an object with the following keys: `attribute`, `category`, `ot`, `race`, `type`.
 Each of these values will be another object, with the hexadecimal values for each property as the keys and the corresponding translation as the value.

+-   `shortcuts` is an optional field that contains abbreviations you want to recognise as card names.
+Its value is, again, a language-keyed object, and the values of that object should be an object with abbreviations in lower case as keys and the full name as values.

 -   `banlist` should be a string of a URL to a YGOPro lflist.conf file, `imageLink` should be a string of a URL to which card IDs can be appended to download card images, ending in a slash, and `imageExt` should be the file extension of the images expected to be found at the `imageLink`, without the dot.

 ```json